-Campus Safety Officers at the University of Puget Sound have experience and receive on-going training in the areas of campus safety and security.
-In-service workshops are conducted to ensure a prompt, professional response to incidents.
-Topics include patrol techniques, report writing, emergency preparedness, and first aid certification.
+Campus Safety Officers at the University of Puget Sound have experience and receive ongoing training in the areas of campus safety and security.
+In-service workshops are conducted to ensure a prompt, professional response to incidents; topics include patrol techniques, report writing, conflict de-escalation, emergency preparedness, and first aid certification.
 Campus Safety Officers provide a highly visible security presence through frequent patrols of and through the campus.
 They are also available to respond and aid during emergency situations.
-All Officers receive training in Incident Command, Sexual Assault and Dating Violence Response, Active Killer, Bomb Threat, First Aid, CPR, AED, and Bloodborne Pathogens.
+All officers receive emergency response training in Incident Command, First Aid, CPR, AED, and responses to Sexual Assault and Dating Violence, Active Killer(s), Bomb Threat(s), and Bloodborne Pathogens.